PeterAustria/node-red-contrib-ta-cmi/README.md

 When done, plase click the "Add" button and node-red will return you to the "Edit cmi in node".

 ### Settings for each node
-You can place as many cmi-in nodes in your flows as you linke.
+You can place as many cmi-in nodes in your flows as you like.
 From the dropdown select the same C.M.I. for each node (e.g. "TA C.M.I.").

 ![get-node](./images/get.PNG)

-Since version 0.1.2 of the node you can additionally configure that the node skips a number of duplicate values to reduce the number of data.
+Since version 0.1.2 of the node, you can additionally configure that the node skips a number of duplicate values to reduce the amount of data.
 For analog data you can also configure a tolerance in percent within which a value is treated as identical despite a (small) deviation and is therefore not output.

 ## What else...

-### Resposibility
+### Responsibility

 This node was developed by me privately, in my spare time and it is expressly **NOT a product of Technische Alternative RT GmbH**, but my own, private development.
 The company Technische Alternative RT GmbH is therefore neither responsible for the function nor for the support of this node.
 The author provides the code for free on GitHub "as it is" and also assumes no liability for any inconvenience or damage that may result from its use.